pfsense/docs/source/releases/2-2-new-features-and-changes.rst

 -  Add input checkboxes to remove multiple users and groups
 -  Make sure an empty group or user is not created when editing
 -  Update URLs in help.php.
--  Change wording at the end of the wizard to remove “donate” since that is no longer an option.
+-  Change wording at the end of the wizard to remove "donate" since that is no longer an option.
 -  Put the booting signal in globals.inc since it makes all the other scripts detect we are booting.
 Otherwise separate PHP instances will